moonlighting33/Survey-Horizontal-Controls-Privacy-Policy/PRIVACY_POLICY.md

-# Survey Horizontal Controls: Privacy Policy
+# Horizontal Controls: Privacy Policy
 Last updated: December 01, 2022

 This privacy policy governs your use of the software application “Survey Horizontal Controls”